Unimog: Design

-Unimogs are equipped with high visibility driving cabs to enable the operator to see the terrain and more easily manipulate mounted tools.
+Unimogs are equipped with high-visibility cabs to maximize operator visibility of terrain and when manipulating powered tools.
 The newest implement carrier Unimog models can be changed from left-hand drive to right-hand drive in the field to permit operators to work on the more convenient side of the truck.
-The ability to operate on highways enables the Unimog to be returned to a home garage or yard to thwart vandalism.
+The ability to operate on highways enables the Unimog to be returned to a secure garage or yard at the end of a shift.

 Equipment

 Unimogs can be equipped with front and rear tool mounting brackets and hydraulic connections to allow bucket loaders and hydraulic arms to be used.
-Most units have a power takeoff (PTO) connection to operate rotary equipment such as snow brooms, snow blowers, brush mowers, loaders or stationary conveyor belts.
+Most units have a power take-off (PTO) connection to operate rotary equipment such as snow brooms, snow blowers, brush mowers, loaders or stationary conveyor belts.

 Variants

 Unimogs are available with short wheelbases for implement carrier operations or long wheelbases for all-terrain cargo carrying operations.
 Currently (2022), Daimler Trucks offers the 437.4 heavy series and the 405 implement carrier series.
 Starting in 1951 having purchased the traditional Unimog from Boehringer, Daimler-Benz started making the Unimog S series in the mid-1950s and added light, medium and heavy series to the model lineup in the 1960s and 1970s, before they successively reduced the available models during the 1990s to end up with the modern implement carrier and the heavy series today.